 - Only one (1) unit per person or couple will be considered for the discount

-- Senior citizen discounts are only available to reservations made through the call centre as well as the online booking portal.
+- Senior citizen discounts is available to reservations made through the call centre as well as the online booking portal.

 - To ensure you qualify for the discount, contact our call centre directly on 087 087 8250 to secure your booking

 - Ensure that you request the discount when you make your booking as discounts cannot be calculated after the booking has been confirmed

 - Conservation Fees: All visitors to CapeNature Reserves pay a daily conservation fee when accessing the nature reserves.
 These conservation fees are paid in advance with your reservation.
 Visitors with a valid Wild Card are exempted from the daily conservation fee